Our HR work based on the HR priorities

 2. PERFORMANCE MANAGEMENT AND LEADERSHIP

 Employee satisfaction.
-In the most recent Group-wide employee survey of 2017 (excluding T-Mobile US), our commitment index score – our measure of employee satisfaction – already at a high level, remained at 4.1 (on a scale of 1.0 to 5.0).
+Our image as an attractive employer continues to grow, and our employees are scoring us ever more highly (see table below).
+In the most recent Group-wide employee survey of 2015 (excluding T-Mobile US), our commitment index score, already at a high level, increased to 4.1 (on a scale of 1.0 to 5.0).
 We also conduct regular pulse surveys to obtain feedback from our employees.
-71 percent of employees took part in the pulse survey in November 2017, of which 72 percent stated they were satisfied with our Company; for comparison, this figure stood at 73 percent in the pulse survey of November 2016.
-Even though the feedback is already very positive, we have several initiatives in place to further improve the corporate culture and employee satisfaction.
-We expect to see employee satisfaction remain consistently high in the next employee survey due in 2019.
+The November 2016 pulse survey saw an extraordinarily high level of participation: 73 percent of employees took this opportunity to give us their feedback.
+And this feedback was positive, with 73 percent of respondents saying they were satisfied with the company.
+Not content to rest on our laurels, we are continuing with a raft of initiatives to further improve our corporate culture and increase employee satisfaction.
+We expect the high approval rates to remain stable in the next employee survey in 2017.

 |Employee satisfaction (commitment index) a|

-Employee health.
+Health.
 Our health management strategy is designed to maintain our employees’ health and performance.
-We view occupational health and safety legislation as minimum requirements.
-For further information on occupational health and safety, please refer to the section "Corporate responsibility and non-financial statement."
-In addition, we practice a corporate culture that encourages employees to take personal responsibility for their health.
-Managers make an important contribution in this respect.
-Our commitment to this topic has won us numerous accolades.
+We view occupational health and safety legislation as minimum requirements and encourage our employees to take responsibility for their own health.
+Our managers play an important role in fostering an appropriate corporate culture.
 3

 3. WORK IN THE DIGITAL AGE